-• Given the graph of a piecewise-defined function, students will have evaluate the one- and twosided limits of the value of x that is the boundary of the domain of the different functions.
+and two-sided limits of the value of x that is the boundary of the domain of the different functions.
 They will then have to discuss the continuity of the function at this given value of x.

 [CR2f] This course provided opportunities for students to communicate mathematical ideas in words, both orally and in writing.